KeepSimple.ai Knowledge Base / 2024

 I jumped between iterations and standups, shaping pixels to meet the functional specs.
 In the meantime, I kept updating with these go-getters and grounded my designs in what the business needed, what the development could handle.

-Rounds of rapid prototyping have made the Knowledge Base experience more refreshing and functional than ever.
 But a voice within reminded me that the sprint wasn't endless.
 I took a step back to review my designs, and that's when the pace started to slow down, giving me the space to identify any blind spots.

 Is the journey intuitive enough?
 Have I provided users with clear cues for interactions?
 Are the users empowered with flexibility of controls?
 Is the design scalable?
 Have I covered all potential use cases?
 Is there any more features we can add to the current designs?